One of my favorite art forms has always been pop art. Maybe it’s because use images and objects that are familiar.

 Pop Artists usually used saturated colors and bold outlines in their artwork.
-Part of their work’s purpose was to show the optimism, influence, materialism, and consumption of the post World War II era.
-That’s why pop art is also known for brighter colors that grab the audience’s attention instantly.
+Part of their work’s purpose was to show the optimism, influence, materialism, and consumption of the post-World War II era.
+That’s why pop art is known for brighter colors that instantly grab the audience’s attention.

 What Makes Pop Art Unique?